 Student blog: 6 common myths about Brisbane, busted

 Bibidh Subedi is an IT student at Queensford College.
-Originally from Kathmandu, Nepal, he has a profound interest in literature and football.
+Originally from Kathmandu, Nepal, he is an experienced web content writer with profound interest in sports.

 To the rest of the world, Brisbane is probably a land with scorching weather, a beach season all year round, brawny jumping kangaroos and world's deadliest animals that are just waiting with bated breath to get you.
 You would be surprised to learn all of these aren't true!